-Admission Requirements for Master of Education: Major in Career and Technical Education
+Admission Requirements for the Master of Education Program in the College of Education

-(See also the General University requirements for Admission to Graduate Programs on page 9 of this catalog.)
+(See also the General University requirements for Admission to Graduate Programs on page 10 of this catalog.)

-Have earned a bachelor's degree from an institution accredited by an institutional accrediting agency recognized by the U.S. Department of Education AND have a minimum overall GPA of 3.0 (4.0 scale).
+• Have earned a bachelor's degree from an institution accredited by an institutional accrediting agency recognized by the U.S. Department of Education AND have a minimum overall GPA of 3.0 (4.0 scale).

-• Have earned a bachelor's degree from an institution accredited by an institutional accrediting agency recognized by the U.S. Department of Education AND have a minimum overall GPA of 2.5 (4.0 scale); a GPA conditional exemption may be granted to a student that has a minimum overall GPA of 2.30-2.49 (4.0 scale).
+Have earned a bachelor's degree from an institution accredited by an institutional accrediting agency recognized by the U.S. Department of Education AND have a minimum overall GPA of 2.5 (4.0 scale); a GPA conditional exemption may be granted to a student that has a minimum overall GPA of 2.30-2.49 (4.0 scale).